herolab-uga/energy-aware-coverage/README.md

 Place the repository within the "example" directory of Matlab Robotarium and execute the main script labeled as "EnergyAwareRobotarium.m."

 ## Parameters
-You can set following paramters in [script](EnergyAwareRobotarium.m):
+You can set the following paramters in [script](EnergyAwareRobotarium.m):
 1. robots initial positions
 2. density source locations (u1,u2)
 3. threshold distance to centroid